agenis/computation-time/README.md

 ## Generalities

-This project enables an R user to **estimate the computation time of a difficult algorithm before fully running it**.
+This project enables an R user to **estimate the computation time of a complex algorithm before fully running it**.
 The algorithm is run on an set of increasing-sizes **small portions of the data**.
 Various models are then fitted to capture the **computationnal efficiency trend** (independant o(1) , linear o(n) , quadratic o(n2), etc.) likely to best fit the algorithm;
 The model eventually predicts the time for the full size of the data.

+More information on the subject of algorithmic time complexity on the [wikipedia page](http://en.wikipedia.org/wiki/Time_complexity).

 This project is composed of a single R script.
 This markdown acts as a help page for the function.
 Running the script requires the following R packages (all available from the CRAN website)